-“Without big data analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway,” said Geoffrey Moore, author of Crossing the Chasm and business advisor, on his Twitter account back in 2012.
-Ten years after, this phrase is even more evident than ever.
-The number of organizations relying on data and analytics is only increasing, with 95% of C-level executives stating that data is an integral part of their business strategy formation.
+“Without big data analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway,” said Geoffrey Moore, author of Crossing the Chasm and business advisor.
+The number of organizations relying on data and analytics has only accelerated since, with 95% of C-level executives stating that data is an integral part of their business strategy formation.

 What Is a Data-Driven Sales Strategy?